mfarook2/AI/Stability-AI/text-to-image/README.md

 2. Installation Method 2.
    -   Download "text_to_image.py"
    -   Install the required packages.
-   -   Run the applicatio using command "streamlit run text_to_image.py"
+   -   Run the application using command "streamlit run text_to_image.py"